-The gasoline-powered Mk4 Suzuki Jimny was re-homologated and moved to a commercial vehicle classification in Europe last year as the passenger model pushed Suzuki’s average CO2 emissions beyond the 95 g/km (for passenger vehicles) limit in the region.
-However, the company is working towards relaunching the passenger variant, this time with a hybrid powertrain, as per a report from Austrian motoring site Die Motorprofis.
+The gasoline-powered Mk4 Suzuki Jimny was re-homologated and moved to a commercial vehicle classification in Europe in 2020 as the passenger model pushed Suzuki’s average CO2 emissions beyond the 95 g/km (for passenger vehicles) limit in the region.
+However, the company is working towards relaunching the passenger variant with a hybrid powertrain in a few years, as per the Austrian motoring site Die Motorprofis.

-The Suzuki Jimny enjoys a cult status in the automotive industry, with more than 2.85 million units sold worldwide over the last 51 years.
+The Suzuki Jimny enjoys a cult status in the automotive industry, with more than 2.85 million units sold worldwide over 51 years.
 It offers ruggedness and off-road capability in ultra-compact dimensions and at a very affordable price.
 Given Jimny’s brand strength and desirability, it had to make its European return at some point, but the wait prolongs until 2024 when it gets comprehensively revised, as per the Austrian report.
-Expect the relaunched Jimny to be a thorough revision, with a fresh design and new equipment, in addition to the new powertrain.

 Suzuki Jimny Hybrid specifications

 Suzuki will also expand the styles in the Jimny range when it inducts the ‘long body’ version by 2023, as per international media reports.
-It would make the Jimny suitable in markets where rear seat occupancy is higher and increase the commercial appeal with an expanded cargo section.
+It would make the Jimny suitable for rear seat occupancy and increase the commercial appeal with an expanded cargo section.
 It remains to be seen if the lengthened Jimny would come to Europe.

 How about a badge-engineered Toyota Compact Cruiser EV?

-Toyota and Suzuki have proven they have no problem sharing vehicles with one another: Suzuki borrowed the RAV4 and Corolla for the A-Cross and Swace, and Toyota has taken Suzuki’s Baleno and called it the Starlet for South African sales.
+Toyota and Suzuki have proven they have no problem sharing vehicles.
+Suzuki borrowed the RAV4 and Corolla for the A-Cross and Swace.
+Toyota has taken Suzuki’s Baleno and called it the Starlet for South African sales.
 This leads to an interesting question: During the December 14, 2021 press conference, Toyota showcased over a dozen EV concepts, and the Compact Cruiser EV (Toyota LiteCruiser) caught the attention of the automotive media thanks to its appearance reminiscing the FJ Cruiser, a cult classic, just like the Jimny.

 The Compact Cruiser EV is confirmed for production, and based on its appearance, Toyota seems to have entered the development phase, where a launch could take place in mid-decade.
-If Suzuki does not have an electric Jimny ready by then, it could look towards its ally to have a ‘Suzuki’ branded version in showrooms.
+If Suzuki does not have an electric Jimny in mind, it could look to its ally to have a ‘Suzuki’ branded version in showrooms.
 If it joins the Suzuki lineup, the tough little LiteCruiser looks to have the mettle to take the Jimny brand upmarket and deep into the urban jungle.

 Suzuki will have to take this segment seriously as rival Jeep is planning a small, rugged SUV with an electrified powertrain.
-Jeep teased a couple of its models during the Stellantis EV day presentation in July 2021, with designer Mark Allen commenting that EVs will have design traits like short bonnets and wheels pushed out to the corners, giving a vert squat, boxy shape, similar to the Jimny.
+Jeep teased a couple of its models during the Stellantis EV day presentation in July 2021, with designer Mark Allen commenting that EVs will have design traits like short bonnets and wheels pushed out to the corners, giving a squat, boxy shape, similar to the Jimny.
 Codenamed Jeep 516, production is expected to start next 2023, and the model could revive the ‘Jeepster’ nameplate.

 Suzuki Jimny EV imagined by an automotive designer

-The GMC Hummer EVs clearly signal the switch to pure electric powertrains even for the toughest of off-roaders, and the pint-sized Suzuki Jimny would be no exception in the future.
-The image below are speculative renderings of a Suzuki Jimny Electric, a no-frills all-electric off-roader we might see in the showrooms as the next-gen model during the EV-only era, designed by the talented automotive designer Aryan Hosseinalipour.
+The GMC Hummer EVs signal the switch to pure electric powertrains even for the toughest of off-roaders, and the pint-sized Suzuki Jimny would be no exception in the future.
+Below are speculative renderings of a Suzuki Jimny Electric, a no-frills all-electric off-roader we might see in the showrooms as the next-gen model during the EV-only era, designed by the talented automotive designer Aryan Hosseinalipour.